miquelindia90/MachineTranslationAPI/README.md

 **5.- Production Technical Considerations:**

-Here are few things that I think should be considered for moving some models to production:
+Here are few things that I think they should be considered for moving some models to production:

 * SDMT approach works but seems inefficient.
-You could be having some models in RAM not being used meanwhile some other models have queded petitions because they are receiving more traffic.
+You could be having some models in RAM not being used meanwhile some other models have queued petitions because they are receiving more traffic.
 * Multilingual approach seems to be very efficient but if the model size is not very large.
 Overscaling the number of languages seems not a good idea if you are not able to have at least a X ammount of models concurrently working.
 Hence there is a trade-off that must be considered.
 * Not all the work comes from the AI.
 A good output text formatter could fix some model bad design issues and even handle some model uncorrect behaviors.

 **6.- Improvement ROADMAP:**

-This is the lisf ot the things that I think that should be done in order to obtain the final multilingual MT model:
+This is the lisf ot the things that I think that it should be done in order to obtain the best and most optimal multilingual MT model:

 * (Short Term): Implement a robust output text formatter.
-* (Short Term): Achieve a better set of SDMT models varying model/training hyperparameters and beam serach variable optimizaiton.
+* (Short Term): Achieve a better set of SDMT models varying model/training hyperparameters and beam search variables.
 * (Short Term): Analyse Pre-Trained model + Fine Tuning approaches.
 * (Mid Term): Implement and train a  first Multilingual approach (4 languages).
-* (Mid Term): Explore different topologies, configurations for Multlingual models.
+* (Mid Term): Explore different topologies and configurations for Multlingual models.
 * (Mid Term): Explore how to optimize multilingual inference.
-* (Long Term): Explore how to scale to 100 models.
+* (Long Term): Explore how to scale the model to 100 languages.